 A Helpful Guide for Understanding Your Most Powerful Dreams

 Have you ever had a dream that you can’t seem to shake?
-Or woken up with the feeling of a distant dream, unable to recall the lands you traveled to in your slumber?
+Or wake up with the feeling of a distant dream, unable to recall the lands you traveled to in your slumber?
 Or, perhaps you remember your dreams clearly, but you aren’t quite sure what to make of them.

 If you answered “yes,” it’s important to know that you’re not alone.